Catalan time system

-The Catalan time system is the traditional manner in which to tell time in Catalan, and it is exclusive to this language.
+The Catalan time system is the traditional manner in which to tell time in Catalan.
 Telling the time through this system works by dividing it in fractions of a quarter and half a quarter of an hour.
 Hour-fractions refer to the starting hour, taking into account that when a clock reaches a whole hour (e.g. three o'clock) it actually indicates its end.